adelbibi/Multi-Template-Scale-Adaptive-Kernelized-Correlation-Filters/Read_Me_KCT_MTSA.txt

 2- Change line line 49 video = 'all'.
 3- Dump all the OTB100 or OTB50 videos into the the directory (videos).
 4- Run the tracker.
 5- The detailed results will be stored in (results) directory.
+(Make sure to create a directory named results inthe current path)

 The code is also completey integratable with the OTB100 and OTB50 evaulation benchmarks.